patrickmineault/codebook/docs/roadmap.md

 figclass: boxed
 width: 100%
 ---
 Some concepts we'll cover in this book.
-I've highlighted in green and blue different concepts which are relevant to short-term and to long-term memory, respectively - we'll discuss what that means in the next section.
+I've highlighted in green and blue different concepts which are relevant to short-term and to long-term memory, respectively: we'll discuss what that means in the next section.
 How many concepts are you familiar with now?
 How many do you know well?
 ```

 ## Conventions